eval-u8/shop-shopdux/README.md

 # Shop-Shopdux

-Shop-shopdux is the sister website of [shop-shop](https://github.com/evalecillos/shop-shop) using Redux instead of React context for state variable management.
+Shop-shopdux is an e-commerce site built using Redux instead of React context for state variable management.

 ## Preview 👀
 [Live site](https://rocky-basin-87086.herokuapp.com/)